The Most Famous

 With an HPI of 45.87, Sergei Polunin is the 6th most famous Ukrainian Dancer.
 Her biography has been translated into 22 different languages.

-Sergei Vladimirovich Polunin (Russian: Сергей Владимирович Полунин; Ukrainian: Сергій Володимирович Полунін, romanized: Serhiy Volodymyrovych Polunin; born 20 November 1989) is a Ukrainian ballet dancer, actor and model.
-He has Ukrainian, Russian, and Serbian citizenships, but has "always regarded himself as Russian".
+Sergei Vladimirovich Polunin (Russian: Сергей Владимирович Полунин; Ukrainian: Сергій Володимирович Полунін, romanized: Serhiy Volodymyrovych Polunin; born 20 November 1989) is a Russian ballet dancer, actor and model.
+He has Russian and Serbian citizenships, and has "always regarded himself as Russian".
+In 2025, he was stripped of his Ukrainian citizenship.
 Born in Kherson, Ukrainian SSR, Polunin started out in gymnastics before switching to ballet at the age of eight and attended the Kyiv State Choreographic College.
 After graduating, he joined the British Royal Ballet School at the age of 13 in 2003.
 Polunin has received numerous awards, including the Prix de Lausanne and Youth America Grand Prix in 2006, and in 2007 was named the Young British Dancer of the Year.
 In 2010, at the age of 20, Polunin became the Royal Ballet's youngest ever male principal dancer.
 After two years, he quit the ballet company to focus on a freelance career.
-As a freelance principal dancer, Polunin has been a guest artist at various theatres worldwide such as Royal Opera House, Sadler's Wells Theatre, Bolshoi Theatre, Stanislavski and Nemirovich-Danchenko Moscow Academic Music Theatre, La Scala Theatre, Teatro San Carlo and was a guest artist for the Bayerisches Staatsballet.
+As a freelance principal dancer, Polunin has been a guest artist at various theatres worldwide, such as Royal Opera House, Sadler's Wells Theatre, Bolshoi Theatre, Stanislavski and Nemirovich-Danchenko Moscow Academic Music Theatre, La Scala Theatre, Teatro San Carlo and was a guest artist for the Bayerisches Staatsballet.

 Photo of Masha Dashkina Maddux